Waithera-m/Akan-Names/readme.md

 All known bugs have been fixed, but if you encounter any please notify the creator.
 ## Technologies Used
 * HTML - HTML dictates the structure of webpages.
 The markup language was used to create the form.
 * CSS - CSS determines the appearance of webpages.
-The styling language was used to create a jumbotron, panels, and add background image and colors.
+The styling language was used to create a jumbotron, columns, and add background image and colors.
 * JavaScript - JavaScript determines the behavior of a webpage.
 The programming language was used to validate users' input, calculate the day they were born, and return accurate results.
 ## Support and contact details
 You are free to suggest and improve the code.
 To makes your changes: